 To indicate errors associated with the RSA request, a new Error Type (TDB) and subsequent error-values are defined as follows for inclusion in the PCEP-ERROR Object:

-A new Error-Type (TDB) and subsequent error-values are defined as follows:
+A new Error-Type (TBD7) and subsequent error-values are defined as follows:

-Error-Type=TBD; Error-value=1: if a PCE receives a RSA request and the PCE is not capable of processing the request due to insufficient memory, the PCE MUST send a PCErr message with a PCEP-ERROR Object (Error-Type=TDB) and an Error-value(Error-value=1).
+Error-Type=TBD7; Error-value=1: if a PCE receives a RSA request and the PCE is not capable of processing the request due to insufficient memory, the PCE MUST send a PCErr message with a PCEP-ERROR Object (Error-Type=TDB) and an Error-value(Error-value=1).
 The PCE stops processing the request.
 The corresponding RSA request MUST be cancelled at the PCC.

-Error-Type=TBD; Error-value=2: if a PCE receives a RSA request and the PCE is not capable of RSA computation, the PCE MUST send a PCErr message with a PCEP-ERROR Object (Error-Type=TDB) and an Error-value (Error-value=2).
+Error-Type=TBD7; Error-value=2: if a PCE receives a RSA request and the PCE is not capable of RSA computation, the PCE MUST send a PCErr message with a PCEP-ERROR Object (Error-Type=TDB) and an Error-value (Error-value=2).
 The PCE stops processing the request.
 The corresponding RSA computation MUST be cancelled at the PCC.

 NO-PATH Indicator